scripting/reallysimple/worknotes.md

 Believe it or not node-emoji of all things introduced a breaking change, so we have to hold at v1.11.0.

-I'm not sure if this will get it to work, but emoji is a nice feature to have not a <i>required</i> feature.

 #### 3/22/23 by DW -- v0.4.23

 Allow for the possibility that rss:guid elements might not have atttributes.
 I know it happens because when it does FeedLand crashes. ;-)